As of Spring 2012

 *PHYSICS 141L/142L or PHYSICS 151L/152L are acceptable for satisfying introductory physics requirements for physics majors, for students who have already taken these when starting as a physics major.
 However 161+161L and 162+162L are strongly encouraged, as they provide better preparation for subsequent courses.
 Calculus-based physics AP credit is also accepted, although in most cases, prospective physics majors are encouraged to take introductory physics at Duke regardless of AP credit.

-Students with exceptionally strong experimental research experience (via independent study or other experience) may, with DUS approval, substitute another course for PHYSICS 417S.
+Students with exceptionally strong hands-on experimental research experience (via independent study or other experience) may, with DUS approval, substitute another course for PHYSICS 417S.

 Students planning to attend a physics graduate program should also get: